Winter in St. Louis: A Survival Guide

 If you live in St. Louis, you certainly never know what the forecast will bring, but we do know that the winter weather will return.
 Here are some ways to survive (and thrive) a St. Louis winter.

 Wash Your Hands Regularly: The winter months are generally higher risk for cold and flu viruses, so wash your hands regularly to prevent picking up an infection.

 Mental Health: The winter months also bring on some health risks that may be less of an issue during the rest of the year.
 Decreased light exposure due to shorter daylight hours and cloudy weather can bring on a type of depression called Seasonal Affective Disorder (S.A.D.).
 Symptoms can range from mild to severe depression.
 In order to maintain your mood during the winter months, it’s helpful to exercise regularly, eat well, get sufficient sleep, and try to remain positive and be social.
-However, if you think you may be suffering from seasonal depression, don’t hesitate to contact Student Health Services for help.
+However, if you think you may be suffering from seasonal depression, don’t hesitate to contact the Habif Health and Wellness Center for help.

 Protect Your Skin: The cold, dry air can also have a more direct and immediate effect on the body, causing dry, chapped skin (especially on the face, lips, and hands), and increasing the risk of dehydration.
 To prevent dehydration, drink plenty of fluids.
 Skin can be protected (or dry skin can be treated) with hydrating lotions or petroleum jelly, and lips can be protected with lip balm.